AdrianBZG/InterMine-Data-Browser-Tool/docs/design_doc/READ_ME.md

 ##  UI Mockups

 The following images describe ideal workflow states for the user.
+To achieve our goal for accessivbility, we leverage the UI library `reakit`.

 ###  Full Application